 Cement and Brick Masons: Asbestos Exposure and Mesothelioma

-For decades masons worked with cement and bricks that contained asbestos, a cancer-causing mineral fiber.
-Workers would be exposed in many ways on worksites.
-After years or decades, some would develop mesothelioma, a treatable but incurable malignancy.
-Those with the disease, or family members of those who died because of it, may be able to collect compensation for their trauma.
+- Those with the disease, or family members of those who died because of it, may be able to collect compensation for their trauma.

-How Would a Mason Be Exposed to Asbestos?
+How Were Masons Exposed to Asbestos?

 Asbestos fibers are dangerous when they’re released into the air and inhaled.
 They may get into the lungs where, over years or decades, they may cause cells to mutate and become cancerous.
 Pleural mesothelioma is an asbestos-related cancer of the pleura, a membrane that lines the lungs and chest cavity.